Growing Zones: 5-10 outdoors(hardy down to -10℉) 5-10 outdoors

 - Does Not Ship To:

-Meticulously grown and nurtured to withstand some of the coldest winter temperatures, the Chicago Hardy Fig Tree is ultra-durable and even comes back strong after freezing.
-Bushels of delectable figs are bountiful a season after the most intense wintry weather, and even better, this tree is organically-grown.
-Organic, healthful growth means that pesticides and harsh sprays are unnecessary for gorgeous growth.
+Meticulously grown and nurtured to withstand some of the coldest winter temperatures, the Chicago Hardy Fig Tree is durable and even comes back strong after freezing…delivering rich, robust figs in the harshest climates of the country.

-And the look of these beauties isn’t even the best part – these plump, juicy figs offer soft, delicious flesh and high-quality taste too.
+From apartment terraces to small spaces indoors, this tree grows plump, juicy figs with soft, delicious flesh and high-quality flavor.
 They’re ideal for plucking, peeling and eating directly off the tree.
-You’ll enjoy mouth-watering figs the first season after you plant, with a harvest in late summer to early fall.
+And you can enjoy mouth-watering figs the first season after you plant, with a harvest in late summer to early fall.
 Best of all, the Chicago Hardy Fig Tree will provide as many as 12 gallons of figs each season!
-Healthy, delicious figs that improve everything from savory dinners to desserts.
-Whether they’re added to salads, oatmeal or prosciutto, they’re an unforgettable, versatile ingredient.

 Chicago Hardy Fig Tree - USDA Organic Pollination